 Gucci’s augmented reality ideas come in handy when their customers would like to virtually “try on” shoes before making a purchase.
 Developed in cooperation with the AR commerce company Wannaby, the app enables customers to see a realistic visual overlay of the shoes and to switch to another pair by swiping to the right or left.
 To use it, you only need to point the camera at your feet.
 It is a highly functional retail app which is currently available only within the Gucci iOS application.

 The Future of Augmented Reality

 Rumor has it that AR will become the operating system of the future.
 With the technologies evolving at a lightning speed, every device and every feature is smart.
 Recently, many augmented reality ecommerce features have been introduced, but brands do not seem to stop developing new concepts.
-Both web-based and mobile-based AR technologies will be integrated into the everyday routine like search queries and update of social media accounts.
+Both web-based and mobile-based AR technologies will be integrated into the everyday routine.
 The adoption of AR across multiple industries will most likely result in the creation of mixed reality technology.
 In other words, more realistic ways to interact with products or a wider choice of in-game actions will be introduced.
 Moreover, AR is likely to interconnect even more with artificial intelligence (AI), which has endless opportunities for development in any niche: healthcare, education, automobile industry, gaming, etc.

 The companies using augmented reality or developing augmented reality solutions will transform the global market, shift the focus, and create next-generation products.
 Obviously, the crucial changes will cause the wave of mergers and acquisitions as well as the incorporation of new risk reduction practices.
 However, it is a fact that the adoption of augmented reality technology by major brands and businesses will continually revolutionize the world.
 There are more experimental products and services to come, which will change the world as we know it.
 The question is: Are you ready?